robpieke/advent2023/README.md

 ### Day 4 - Crystal

 Wow, I really enjoyed programming in Crystal.
 Pretty much everything I wanted to do could be achieved extremely concisely, with a tremendously rich amount of functionality in all the classes.
 The only question mark I have was whether I could have tightened up [the code for effectively doing a `map` on a limited `Range` of an `Array`](04_Crystal/04b.cr#L6-L8).
 I liked the general design and constructs of the language, feeling like there were fewer characters to type than with most other languages (e.g., no semi-colons, far fewer brackets, etc).
 And the amount of example code in the [API documentation](https://crystal-lang.org/api/) ... amazing.

+### Day 5 - Go

+I don't really have a lot to say about using Go for this task.
+Nothing really got in my way, but nothing really amazed me either.
+It felt more concise than what I'd expect if I were writing the same in C++, but probably less so than if I were doing it in Python.
+I'm not super-happy with the [almost identically repeated code]((05_Go/05b.cr#L53-L70)) in my solution for the second part, but I just couldn't be bothered to extract it into a function.

 ### Day 6 - R